 - you are a member of an untaxed scheme receiving untaxed benefits (some public sector funds, and some tax may still apply), and

-- since 1 July 2017, certain recipients of private and public defined benefit pensions (for information on how defined benefit pensions are treated under the new rules, see SuperGuide article Defined benefit pensions and the $1.6 million transfer balance cap).
+- since 1 July 2017, certain recipients of private and public defined benefit pensions (for information on how defined benefit pensions are treated under the relatively new rules, see SuperGuide article Defined benefit pensions and the $1.6 million transfer balance cap).

 Important: Since 1 July 2017, the assets financing a transition-to-retirement pension are no longer considered to be in retirement phase (which means 15% tax on investment earnings rather than no tax on earnings), although the tax concessions on benefit payments remain in place (for more information, see SuperGuide article Super pensions: Reviewing the merits of keeping a TRIP.